+Course Level Gen Ed/Program Summative Assessments

+SLO# Outcome # (A student artifact: A

+specific assignment that

+could be submitted as

+evidence of a General

+Education or program level

+competency)

+1 Develop students' mathematical and analytic stills in the Unit Test, Final

+areas of Linear, Quadratic, Polynomial, Power, Rational,

+Radical, Exponential, and Logarithmic Functions.

+Develop at indepted and another discrete Corollege and Hait Tark Final

-Course Gen Ed/Program Summative Assessments Level Outcome # (A student artifact: A specific assignment that SLO # could be submitted as evidence of a General Education or program level competency) 1 Develop students' mathematical and analytic stills in Unit Test, Final the areas of Linear, Quadratic, Polynomial, Power, Rational, Radical, Exponential, and Logarithmic Functions.
-2 Develop students' understanding of Graphs and Unit Test, Final Functions and Relations.
-3 Develop students' problem solving and reasoning Unit Test, Final skills through the construction and interpretation of functions in an applied context.
+2 Develop students' understanding of Graphs and Unit Test, Final

+Functions and Relations.

+3 Develop students' problem solving and reasoning skills through the construction and interpretation of functions in an applied context.
+Unit Test, Final